 China’s increasing bottled water market is world’s biggest

 Research has shown an enormous growth in the bottled water market segment.
 In 2013, China surpassed America, becoming the world’s biggest bottled water market by volume.
-The market is continuously growing, experiencing an increase from 19 billion to 37 billion liters of bottled water in the years from 2010 – 2015 in China, as reported by The Economist, and is expected to reach 49 million tons of total annual consumption by 2020, according to China Daily.
-Statistica forecasts the retail sales value of bottled water beverages to be five-fold in 2019 compared to 2009.
+The Chinese market is continuously growing, experiencing an increase from 19 billion to 37 billion liters of bottled water in the years from 2010 – 2015 in China, as reported by The Economist, and is expected to reach 49 million tons of total annual consumption by 2020, according to China Daily.
+Statista forecasts the revenue of bottled water in China will grow by 22% between 2019 and 2023.